 Ours comes with the Drop Bar Lever, which is designed to sit in the drops just below the brake lever/shifter.
-Other options are the Loam Lever which can sit up near your stem, or the Puget, which is for MTB stuff.
+Other options are the Loam Lever which can sit up near your stem, or the Puget, which is for mountain bike stuff.

 The lever comes with an inner cable, two sections of outer and all the various bits needed for installation.
 You need to remove your bar tape to slide the lever on, and once everything is in position you can nip it up with a small hex key.

-PNW show the lever positioned inboard of the handlebar in all of their pictures, but I found a position that felt more natural – plus I could activate it from both the hoods and the drops.
+PNW shows the lever positioned inboard of the handlebar in all of its pictures, but I found a position that felt more natural – plus I could activate it from both the hoods and the drops.

 The seatpost itself is obviously easy to swap.
 Tolerances are good and I tried the Coast on a few frames, finding no issues with slippage.